5 myths about osteoarthritis

 The odds of having osteoarthritis increase with age, but it’s a myth that the condition is an inevitable part of ageing.
 It’s also a myth that only older people experience symptoms.

-To help you understand osteoarthritis and manage its symptoms more effectively, let’s bust another five common myths about the condition:
+To help you understand osteoarthritis and manage its symptoms more effectively, let’s bust five common myths about the condition.

 Myth 3 – Osteoarthritis always requires scans

 There’s a common belief that scans and X-rays are inevitable for osteoarthritis patients, but the opposite is the case.
-X-rays aren’t usually helpful in diagnosing osteoarthritis as they may not correlate with the symptoms you’re experiencing.
+X-rays aren’t usually helpful in diagnosing osteoarthritis as there is not a strong relationship between osteoarthritis symptoms and structural changes seen on scans.
+Some people have osteoarthritis symptoms and no changes on X-ray and others have changes on X-ray but no symptoms.

 Myth 4 – Pain equals damage